CentauriSoldier/LuaEx/README.md

 ## 🅲🅾🅼🅿🅰🆃🅸🅱🅸🅻🅸🆃🆈 ❤
 **LuaEx** is designed for **Lua 5.3**; however, I will make every possible effort to make it backward compatible with the latest version of **Lua 5.1**.
 To that end, if you're using **Lua 5.1** and come across a bug that appears specific to that version, please submit a issue and I'll address it.
+Please keep in mind, if there is ever an intractable conflict between **Lua 5.1** and **Lua 5.3**, **Lua 5.3** will always take precedence.

 ## 🆁🅴🆂🅾🆄🆁🅲🅴🆂 ⚒
 - Logo: https://cooltext.com/